trilliontrust/clvm/docs/chialisp_ref.md

 \- \- \- \- \- \- \-

-this re-creates the list and returns it:
+this takes a list and re-creates that list and returns it:

 '(e (f (a)) (a))' '((e (i (e (i (f (r (a))) (q (q ())) (q (q 1))) (a)) (q (q ())) (q (c (f (f (r (a)))) (e (f (a)) (c (f (a)) (c (r (f (r (a)))) (q ()))))))) (a)) (ITEM1 ITEM2 ...
 ITEMN))'